-NSF REU at K-State: Laser-matter Interactions at the Atomic and Nanoscales
+NSF REU at K-State: Interactions of Matter, Light and Learning

 The K-State REU program offers summer fellowships to do world-class research in our friendly physics department in the scenic Flinthills.
 We are funded by the National Science Foundation.

-We will organize social activities from time to time.
-In past years, we have had dinner at faculty mentors' homes, ice-cream socials jointly with the K-State Biology REU program, and gone canoeing down the Blue River.
+We will organize social activities with other REU groups on campus .
+In past years, we have had dinner at mentors' homes, ice-cream socials, canoe trips and other excursions.

 Rolling admissions begins.
 Applications will be accepted until all spots are filled.

 ~ May 5

 Incoming students rank preferences for research projects and submit to Dr. Corwin at firstname.lastname@example.org

 |Monday, May 25|